- Our list of the best 3D printers to make action figures will help you create awesome designs.

 The ANYCUBIC Mega S Upgrade FDM 3D Printer is our second pick in the mid-range 3D printers category that allows you to create beautiful action figures.

-This 3D printer uses FDM technology for the drying of resin layers, and the company claims that it can build models 8 times faster, and 9 times more accurate than other printers.
+This 3D printer uses FDM technology for the drying of resin layers, and the company claims that it can build models 8 times faster, and 9 times more accurately than other printers.

 - Affordable price